-- 1. A copy of the signed teacher observation consent form which will allow the superintendent to observe the teacher post-observation feedback session that you will deliver. - 2.
-A copy of the following completed forms for the teacher that the principal will be providing instructional feedback to during the teacher's post observation conference that the superintendent will be observing: - Teacher Pre-observation Form SY 15-16 - Principal observation notes - Teacher Observation Danielson Framework for Teaching SY15-16 form - Teacher Post-observation Reflection Form SY15-16 that has been saved in TalentEd?
-(Save Progress, not Save & Submit)

-Appendix F: Principal Observation Scoring Form SY 15-16
+- 1. A copy of the signed teacher observation consent form, which will allows the evaluator to observe the teacher post-observation feedback session that the principal or assistant principal will be conducting. - 2.
+A copy of the following completed teacher observation forms for the teacher that the principal or assistant principal will be providing instructional feedback to during the teacher's post observation conference that the evaluator will be observing: - Teacher Pre-observation Form SY 15-16 completed and submitted by the teacher before the classroom lesson was observed - Observation notes taken by the principal or assistant principal during the teacher classroom observation - Teacher Observation Danielson Framework for Teaching SY 15-16 form, which was used to score the teacher classroom observation.
+(This form should have been saved in TalentEd using the Save Progress button, not the Save & Submit button) - Teacher Post-observation Reflection Form SY 15-16 completed and submitted by the teacher before the classroom lesson was observed